Bucking the sales-speak trend of snowboarding’s forced jargon, this season introduced Union’s Forged Carbon bindings to the masses.

 Where Lamborghini and Callaway have incorporated the technique into formed auto body components or the “Diablo Octane” line of drivers, Union has created a second generation carbon binding that is not only lightweight, rigid and strong, but price competitive, too; While the FCs are still pretty spendy, the forged composite/forged carbon approach will (I predict) make the incorporation of carbon tech into hard-goods cheaper, and potentially, standard (as an added plus, Union also steered clear of putting a goofy name like “Diablo Octane” on the resulting binding).

-Union Ultra Bindings review
+Union Ultra FC Snowboard Bindings

 For starters, it’s important to recognize that these are not entry level bindings; The Union FCs, however branded, are going to best accommodate advanced-intermediate to expert riders- The bindings are stiff and rigid enough that lazy-footing and sluicing around aren’t really an option, aggressive riders bound to get the most out of a design like this; As with a willful northern dog, if you aren’t in control these bindings will walk all over you.